DilshadGit/User-Fastapi/Docs/README.md

 ### le = less than or equal to <=

 # Query Parameters
-We add another function where the user can search for both fname and lname as query parameters, also adding optional to give user extra option to enter id number also optional not required
+We add another function where the user can search for both fname and lname as query parameters as an admin, but as not admin in the front can get or find the user with the fname, the lname and test not able to find or get in front.